Open Call for Master’s Thesis Topics – Exploring the Intersecion of Open Innovation and Resilience

 Prerequisites

-• Interest in open innovation and organizational resilience
+• Interest in open innovation, resilience, and inter-organizational collaboration

 Description